developerayyo/FingerprintApp-v2/README.md

    - Recent deductions history (last 10 transactions)
    - Automatic reset after 3 seconds for next verification

+### Ticket Management

+The application provides comprehensive ticket management functionality integrated with ERPNext:

+1. **View Tickets**:
+   - Navigate to the "Tickets" tab
+   - View all available tickets from ERPNext
+   - See ticket details including type, amount, and status
+   - Real-time ticket summary with total count and amount

+2. **Use Individual Tickets**:
+   - Select a ticket from the list
+   - Click "Use Ticket" button
+   - Verify fingerprint when prompted
+   - Ticket is automatically updated in ERPNext with the logged-in user

+3. **Use All Tickets**:
+   - Click "Use All Tickets" button to process all available tickets
+   - Verify fingerprint for security
+   - All tickets are processed simultaneously
+   - Bulk update in ERPNext with proper user tracking

+4. **Ticket Features**:
+   - **Real-time Updates**: Tickets are automatically refreshed from ERPNext
+   - **User Tracking**: Each ticket usage is recorded with the correct ERPNext user ID
+   - **Fingerprint Security**: All ticket operations require fingerprint verification
+   - **Error Handling**: Comprehensive error handling for failed operations
+   - **Status Feedback**: Real-time status updates during ticket processing

+**Important**: The application automatically retrieves the current logged-in user's ID from ERPNext to ensure proper ticket tracking and compliance with ERPNext's user management system.

 ### Application Features

 #### Status Indicators